'People need to have savings at the top of their mind in these turbulent times'

 While most clients start thinking about Registered Retirement Savings Plans early in the new year, just before the contribution deadline, credit unions are putting pension awareness on advisors’ radar now to encourage them to do more concerted retirement planning ahead of time.

-“We are trying to raise awareness of retirement planning,” Muhammad Syed, financial relationship manager at Your Neighbourhood Credit Union (YNC), told Wealth Professional, when it recently announced its Pension Awareness Day.
+“We are trying to raise awareness of retirement planning,” Muhammad Syed, financial relationship manager at Your Neighbourhood Credit Union (YNCU), told Wealth Professional, when it recently announced its Pension Awareness Day.
 “We’re in turbulent times, so we want to make sure that everybody is prepared for the future.”

 Read more: Preparing for vulnerable old age